dancewithtruth/boards/README.md

 docker-compose up
 ```

-This will start up the frontend (port 3000), backend (8080), and postgres database (5432) on your local machine.
+This will start up the frontend, backend, and notification service as well as the PostgreSQL, Redis, and RabbitMQ servers on your local machine.
 Database migrations should automatically run when the backend service is containerized during the compose step.
 If you would like test data to start, use `make testdata`.

 ## Development